 Partnering with others to build the necessary electrification infrastructure (e.g., electric vehicle (EV) charging stations) is part of PSE's BNZC ambition.

-To create a system capable of supporting an electrified transportation future, we must work to remove equity barriers and increase access to EV charging options so all customers can benefit.
+To create a system capable of supporting an electrified transportation future, we must work to remove equity barriers and increase access to EV charging options so more customers can benefit.

 PSE's Up & Go Electric program provides charging stations that PSE maintains, and we match every public station charge with 100% renewable energy.
 Through our pilot programs, we have installed charging stations in residential homes, multifamily properties, workplaces and public areas.
 All of PSE's Up & Go Electric programs include enhanced Empower Mobility incentives for projects benefiting historically underrepresented communities.

 In 2023, we expanded the Up & Go Electric for Multifamily and Workplace pilots into a program by covering up to 100% of the cost to install multifamily and workplace charging stations.
-In addition, PSE expanded the program to offer assistance in fleet electrification for businesses, transit authorities, government agencies, community-based service providers and other commercial organizations.
+PSE also added assistance in fleet electrification for businesses, transit authorities, government agencies, community-based service providers and other commercial organizations.
 The Fleet Program includes fleet advisory services, turnkey infrastructure incentives and charger rebates.
-Future program offerings will include residential rebates and public charging solutions planned to launch in 2024.
+Future program offerings include residential rebates and public charging solutions planned to launch in 2024.

-As part of our commitment to reduced emissions from operations, we aim to be net zero carbon from the PSE transportation fleet by 2030.
-This includes continuing our progress toward electrifying most fleet vehicles dependent on available technology-using lowercarbon fuels for fleet vehicles that cannot be electrified and offsetting any remaining emissions by 2030.
+As part of our commitment to reduced emissions from operations, we aim to be net zero carbon from the PSE-owned transportation fleet by 2030.
+This includes continuing our progress toward electrifying most of our own fleet vehicles-dependent on available technology-using lower-carbon fuels for fleet vehicles that cannot be electrified and offsetting any remaining emissions by 2030.

-For more information, please visit our Transportation Electrification Plan, available on the Transportation Electrification page on our website.
+For more information, please visit our Transportation Electrification Plan, available on our Transportation Electrification webpage.